SkillsFundingAgency/das-providerpayments/src/calculator/DeployPaymentsDue/Readme.txt

    - transient database reference tables that need to be present when the component is executed
   - sql\ddl\PeriodEnd.Transient.Reference.Providers.ddl.tables.sql:
    - transient database reference tables that need to be present when the component is executed
+  - sql\ddl\PeriodEnd.Transient.Reference.Commitments.ddl.tables.sql:
+   - transient database reference tables that need to be present when the component is executed
+  - sql\ddl\PeriodEnd.Transient.Reference.Accounts.ddl.tables.sql:
+   - transient database reference tables that need to be present when the component is executed

   - sql\ddl\PeriodEnd.Deds.PaymentsDue.DDL.tables.sql:
    - deds database tables that need to be present when the component is executed